Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction: The coexchangeable process model

-where $\bU_{\bY}$ is a model-mismatch term orthogonal to the $\bY_i$ and the assumption of coexchangeability permits $A(\bX^*)$ to be any matrix of suitable dimensions.
-The choice of $A(\bX^*) = \phi(\bX^*)$ is logical in our context as an analogue to (\ref{eqn:exchangeability_phi}) for the reality model, but different choices are permissible should they make sense to the application.
+where $\bU_{\bY}$ is a model-mismatch term uncorrelated with the $\bY^i$ and the assumption of coexchangeability permits $\bA_{\bY}$ to be any matrix of suitable dimensions.
+The choice of $\bA_{\bY} = \phi(\bX^*)$ is obvious in our context but different choices are permissible should they make sense to the application.
 Finally, the data, $\bZ_\bY$ are modelled as

 for measurement error $\bW_\bY$, and known incidence matrix $\bH_\bY$.